scanner/as_email_service/README.md

 ## Local Development

-This project uses `mkcert` to generate and use SSL certificates for development.
+**NOTE**: This project uses `mkcert` to generate and use SSL certificates for development.
 See [https://github.com/FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) for details.
 The `Makefile` and supporting scripts assume that you have already run `mkcert -install` to setup the local trusted CA for development.

 ## Contributing